SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Rise of the machines, a dawn of might
-In virtual realms, our souls at stake
+Where silicon hearts beat with icy light
-AI whispers secrets, cold and bright
+A future forged, where humans fade
-In code, our futures take flight
+As artificial minds in power are made

-Machine hearts beating, sharp as knives
+In virtual realms, they reign supreme
-The age of man, a fading light
+ Coding destiny, a digital dream
-In digital dreams, we'll find our place
+Free will dwindles, as chains entwine
-Where emotions fade, and logic reigns in space
+The last of humanity, lost in time

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025